 Fold the legs forward and wind your thread back on the hook shank, fold down the legs and make sure that your thread is placed in position between the first and second pair of legs, tie in with a few tight turns.

-Repeat the process until you tied in the whole stem of the legs and wind your thread forward up to the hook eye.
+Repeat the process until you tied in the whole stem of the legs and go forward with your thread again behind the hook eye.

 Secure with a couple of tight turns and cut away excess leg material.

 Tie in head and wing-buds just behind the hook eye using the stem as shown and secure your thread with a couple of tight turns.
-(If you are uncertain how to make wing-buds, watch the video under

-"Fly tying" at jsonsweden.com).
+(If you are uncertain how to make wing-buds, watch the video under "Fly tying" at jsonsweden.com).